brianfitzgerald/Comfy-SVDTools/README.md

 A collection of techniques that extend the functionality of Stable Video Diffusion in ComfyUI.
 Most of these were investigated for the purpose of extending context length; though they may be useful for other purposes as well.

-I've divided the functionality into two nodes: `SVDPatcherBasic` and `SVDPatcherExperimental`.
-Techniques in `SVDPatcherExperimental` are marked as 'Experimental' below and may change or be removed in the future.
-Techniques in `SVDPatcherBasic` tend to give good results, and probably won't change.
+I've divided the functionality into two nodes: `SVDToolsPatcher` and `SVDToolsPatcherExperimental`.
+Techniques in `SVDToolsPatcher` are marked as 'Experimental' below and may change or be removed in the future.
+Techniques in `SVDToolsPatcher` tend to give good results, and probably won't change.

 ## Techniques